 - 2017-present Reviewer of Computers and Education (SSCI-indexed journal), and System (SSCI-indexed journal)

-- 2019 Honorary Professor, Centre for Applied English Studies, University of Hong Kong
+- 2018-present Honorary Professor, Centre for Applied English Studies, University of Hong Kong

 - 2009-present Reviewer of Computer-Assisted Language Learning (SSCI-indexed journal)